fpdavis/Nibbler-Twisted-Tale/README.md

 * Stopped AI calculations if paused
 * Began Power ups

+* Better AI collision detection - Added an A* pathfinder algorithm for Nibblers to use.
+* Converted some functions to classes

 ### Creative Commons License Attribution 3.0

 File: Splat And Squirt-SoundBible.com-2136633229.mp3